 - Reduces Smoke Odor

 Best Window Fan for Smoke Reviews

-This is a very thoughtfully designed window fan.
-The Bovado USA Twin Window Cooling Fan has a circulation feature which uses one fan to draw fresh air in and one to suck indoor air outside.
+This is a very thoughtfully designed window exhaust fan for smokers.
+The Bovado USA Twin Window Cooling Fan has a circulation feature that uses one fan to draw fresh air in and one to suck indoor air outside.
 We found this setting to be the most effective for getting rid of cigarette smoke before it had a chance to settle.
+The fan is 6 x 25.7 x 13.3 inches and weighs 7.5 pounds.
+With a sleek white design, this fan looks good in almost any room.
 There are 3 fan speeds and the fan circulation is reversible with the touch of a button.
-It too can be extended up to 37 inches to fit double-hung and slider windows.

 - 14 inches tall so it can fit most windows

 - 2 powerful 9-inch fans

 - Bug guard to keep the unit from sucking insects into your home from outside

 - Can use each side independently of each other

 - Noisy at high settings